 Our Medical Office Administration program prepares students who are looking to launch a new career in health care and help health care facilities function efficiently.

 Located in Washington County, Pennsylvania – Penn Commercial Business – Technical School provides Medical Office Administrator training solutions.
-The information below will cover Medical Office Administration salaries, where you can go to school for Medical Office Administration, and speak to Medical Office Administration schools near you!
+The information below will cover Medical Office Administration salaries, where you can go to school for Medical Office Administration, and how you may visit with Medical Office Administration schools near you!

-Our program awards the associate in specialized business degree in only 18 months, allowing you to work in different positions in physicians’ offices, clinics, hospitals and many other health care sites.
+Our program awards an associate’s in specialized business degree in only 18 months, allowing you to be prepared to work in different positions in physicians’ offices, clinics, hospitals and many other health care sites.

 What You Can Learn at Penn Commercial

-At Penn Commercial Business/Technical School the Medical Office Administration program provides a well-rounded learning experience to students, incorporating the necessary technology, and empowering students to communicate effectively with doctors and nurses.
+At Penn Commercial Business/Technical School the Medical Office Administration program provides a well-rounded learning experience to students, incorporating the necessary technology, and offers students the opportunity to be exposed to the necessary terminology to communicate with doctors and nurses.
 Areas covered include:

 - Medical Terminology